creativecommons/cc-legal-tools-app/README.md

    - Everything else

-The text that's in gettext files can be translated via transifex at [Creative Commons localization][transifex].
+The text that's in gettext files can be translated via transifex at [Creative Commons localization][cctransifex].
 The translation domains there are named for the license they contain text for.
 Examples: "CC0 1.0" or "CC BY-NC-ND 4.0".

 Documentation: